merenlab/merenlab.org/courses/PFLS/index.md

 git status
 ```

 You will use this command over and over again.
 Just so you know, Git keeps system-wide settings in another hidden file in your home directory at `~/.gitconfig`.
 You can edit this file to add aliases for some commands.
-Here is how mine looks like jost for your reference:
+Here is how mine looks like just for your reference:

 ```ini
 [user]